periodo/periodo-client/README.md

 # Development

 Because browsers do not support IndexedDB for pages served from local file systems, during development, you will need to run a process that will serve the `dist` directory over HTTP.
-The easiest way to do so is by running the command `make serve` from the project root.
-If you have `python3` installed, this will serve a development version of the client at <http://localhost:8020>.

 Once you have set up a server to serve the root directory, run `make watch` to rebuild the site during development.
 This will build the files `dist/periodo.js` and `dist/periodo.css` and rebuild them upon any changes to source files.